ygaxolotl/tags-linear-pattern-scaling/README.md

-# climate-emulator-tutorial
+# A cautionary tale about deep learning based climate emulators
-Code for ICLR24 CCML Paper submission: A cautionary tale about deep learning based climate emulators
+Code for ICLR24 CCML Paper submission.

 This code explains the linear pattern scaling model via a Jupyter notebook tutorial.
 The tutorial is also intended to help readers get started with machine learning for climate modeling.
 To read the tutorial go to: